Exercises

 -

-What are the values of the following cross products?
+What are the vector results of the following cross products?

 \(\displaystyle \left\langle 1,3,4 \right\rangle\times\left\langle 2,7,-5 \right\rangle \)\(\displaystyle \left\langle -1,7,4 \right\rangle\times\left\langle 6,2,-1/2 \right\rangle \)\(\displaystyle \left(\mathbf{i}+2\mathbf{j}-3\mathbf{k}\right)\times\left(2\mathbf{j}-\mathbf{k}\right) \)